jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Modules/Week1/1-3_Navigating_the_file_system.md

 ```
 $ pwd
 $ ls
-$ cd . #this shouldn't change your location
+$ cd . #this wont change your location
 $ pwd
 $ ls
-$ cd .. #this should change your location to the parent directory
+$ cd .. #this will change your location to the parent directory
 $ pwd
 $ ls
-$ cd ..
+$ cd ../.. #this will change your location to the grandparent directory
 $ pwd
 $ ls
 ```